 |192.168.1.0/24||192.168.2.4||Allows traffic to onpremsn1 through OPFW|

-UDR and IP Forwarding are features that you can use in combination to allow virtual appliances to be used to control traffic flow in an Azure VNet.
+Route tables and IP Forwarding are features that you can use in combination to allow virtual appliances to be used to control traffic flow in an Azure Virtual Network.
 A virtual appliance is nothing more than a VM that runs an application used to handle network traffic in some way, such as a firewall or a NAT device.

 As an example, imagine you have the following setup in an Azure vnet:

 At this point, if onpremvm1 tries to establish a connection with onpremvm2, the UDR will be used and traffic will be sent to OPFW as the next hop.
-Keep in mind that the actual packet destination is not being changed, it still says onpremvm2 is the destination.
+Keep in mind that the actual packet destination isn't being changed, it still says onpremvm2 is the destination.

-Without IP Forwarding enabled for OPFW, the Azure virtual networking logic will drop the packets, since it only allows packets to be sent to a VM if the VM’s IP address is the destination for the packet.
+Without IP Forwarding enabled for OPFW, the Azure virtual networking logic drops the packets, since it only allows packets to be sent to a VM if the VM’s IP address is the destination for the packet.

-With IP Forwarding, the Azure virtual network logic will forward the packets to OPFW, without changing its original destination address.
+With IP Forwarding, the Azure virtual network logic forwards the packets to OPFW, without changing its original destination address.
 OPFW must handle the packets and determine what to do with them.

-As described above, IP Forwarding only ensures packets are sent to the virtual appliances.
+As described previously, IP Forwarding only ensures packets are sent to the virtual appliances.
 Your appliance still needs to decide what to do with those packets.
-In the scenario above, you will need to create the following rules in your appliances:
+In the previous scenario, you need to create the following rules in your appliances: